Time to First Byte (TTFB)

 Website owners can improve the speed and effectiveness of their online apps and, in turn, improve user satisfaction and retention by concentrating on lowering TTFB.

-What Causes a Slow TTFB?
+What Causes a Slow TTFB: Key Factors That Impact TTFB

-In the world of website SEO, milliseconds matter greatly.
+In the world of Website SEO, milliseconds matter greatly.
 Time to First Byte (TTFB) is an important signal that web developers and SEO experts pay close attention to among many others.

 When a browser requests a webpage, TTFB calculates how long it takes for it to get the first byte of data from a web server.
 User experience can be severely hampered by a delayed TTFB, and it can even have an impact on search engine rankings.